Deception in Supervisory Control: Problem Statement

 \section{Problem Statement}

-We consider a setting in which an agent operates in a discrete stochastic environment modeled with an MDP $\mdp$ and a supervisor provides a reference policy $\policy^{\svisor}$ to the agent.
-The supervisor expects the agent to follow $\policy^{\svisor}$ on $\mdp$, thereby performing a task that is specified by the co-safe LTL formula $\specification^{\svisor}$.
-The agent aims to perform another task that is specified by the co-safe LTL formula $\specification^{\agent}$ and may deviate from the reference policy to follow a different policy $\policy^{\agent}$.
+We consider a setting in which an agent operates in a discrete stochastic environment modeled with an MDP $\mdp$, and a supervisor provides a reference policy $\policy^{\svisor}$ to the agent.
+The supervisor expects the agent to follow $\policy^{\svisor}$ on $\mdp$, thereby performing $\svisornumofspec$ tasks that are specified by reachability specifications $\svisorspeci$ for all $i \in [\svisornumofspec]$.
+The agent aims to perform another task that is specified by the reachability specification $\agentspec$ and may deviate from the reference policy to follow a different policy $\policy^{\agent}$.
 In this setting, both the agent and the supervisor know the environment, i.e., the components of $\mdp$.

 While the agent operates in $\mdp$, the supervisor observes the transitions, but not the actions of the agent, to detect any deviations from the reference policy.
-An agent that does not want to be detected must use a deceptive policy $\policy^{\agent}$ that limits the amount of deviations from reference policy $\policy^{\svisor}$ and achieves $\specification^{\agent}$ with high probability.
+An agent that does not want to be detected must use a deceptive policy $\policy^{\agent}$ that limits the amount of deviations from reference policy $\policy^{\svisor}$ and achieves $\agentspec$ with high probability.

 We use Kullback-Leibler (KL) divergence to measure the deviation from the supervisor's policy.
-Recall that $\Gamma^{\svisor}_{\mdp}$ and $\Gamma^{\agent}_{\mdp}$ are the distributions of paths under $\policy^{\svisor}$ and $\policy^{\agent}$, respectively.
-We consider $KL(\Gamma^{\svisor}_{\mdp} || \Gamma^{\agent}_{\mdp})$ as a proxy for the agent's deviations from the reference policy.
+Recall that $\Gamma^{\policy^{\svisor}}_{\mdp}$ and $\Gamma^{\policy^{\agent}}_{\mdp}$ are the distributions of paths under $\policy^{\svisor}$ and $\policy^{\agent}$, respectively.
+We consider $KL(\Gamma^{\policy^{\agent}}_{\mdp} || \Gamma^{\policy^{\svisor}}_{\mdp})$ as a proxy for the agent's deviations from the reference policy.